This Travel Tuesday, let’s take a walk through Scandinavia and celebrate a few Swedish Recipes!

 You can eat these soft thumbprint cookies on your own or pair them with your favorite beverage.

-They are thin and crispy, and each waffle is heart-shaped, making them aesthetically pleasing.
+They are thin and crispy, and each waffle is heart-shaped.
+How cute are these??

 Made from thick pork broth and dried yellow peas, this dish is often paired with a warm punch drink.